grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-3/README.md

 ```
 to suggest the table was created and the data is loading.

-* Finally, in the terminal, you can run `cpdb=# select * from case_info_08282018;` to test if the data was properly loaded.
+* Finally, in the terminal, you can run `cpdb=# select * from SQLScriptMapping;` to test if the data was properly loaded.

 **HAVING TROUBLE** loading data?
 Contact sundar@northwestern.edu.
 You may also view the output png files provided to see the results.

 ## Opening the Notebook
 See `WorkbookLoading.pdf` for more assistance.
 The workbook contains the visualizations to Questions 1-3.
 To load the Tableau workbook, `CP2_Workbook_Cranes.twb`, simply click on the file on your local machine.
 Tableau may prompt you to login to your postgres server.
 Assuming the `case_info` data is loaded, the visualizations should load.

 ## Clean Up
-When you are finished viewing the visualizations, be sure to run `drop table case_info_08282018` to remove the table from CPDB.
+When you are finished running your review, be sure to run `drop table allegation_mapping_old_and_new` to remove the table from CPDB.

 ## Questions